rgeissen/teradata-mcp-server/tests/mcp_bench/README.md

 # MCP Performance Benchmark Tool

-A performance testing tool for MCP (Model Context Protocol) servers.
+A performance testing tool for MCP (Model Context Protocol) servers running multiple concurrent streams of test cases and reporting the errors and performance.

 ## Quick Start